This post may contain affiliate links. Please see my disclosure policy for details.

 To help save them, you can release them into the ocean.
 But a word of caution, please pick a good hatchery to do this!

-There’s a lot of places that run it as a business and not as a conservation centre.
+There are a lot of places that run it as a business and not as a conservation centre.

 The turtle conservation project in Harabaduwa is doing good work.
 They rescue turtles who have had accidents and protect turtle eggs which many locals eat as a delicacy!